Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 - Simplicity for the sake of economical maintenance and repair worldwide.

-Rather than viewing a boat as being merely a machine for transport and a roof over one's head, I view a cruising vessel as being one's habitat.
-My use of the word habitat here is quite intentional, for if the vessel has been successfully designed, one will feel very much 'at home' while onboard.
-A voyaging watercraft of any kind after all is one's home on the water - a home within which one should feel at ease, and which should always invoke good feelings.
+Rather than viewing a boat as merely a machine for transport and a roof over one's head, I view a cruising vessel as being one's habitat.
+If the vessel has been successfully designed, one will feel very much 'at home' while onboard.
+A voyaging watercraft of any kind after all is one's home - within which one should feel at ease, and which should always invoke good feelings.
 In other words, you will want to be onboard such a vessel because you like being there.

 Design Examples

-Among my sailing designs and prototypes, at least according to my own way of thinking, there are several examples that bring the above essential characteristics to bear upon the overall approach taken, including the all-important concept of 'home.'
-They are:
+Among my sailing designs and prototypes there are several examples that embody the above essential characteristics, including the all-important concept of being 'at home.'

 - 33' Pelagic Cutter Freyja